13 15 15Call

-Medical Negligence Cases Australia.
+Medical Malpractice Cases Australia.

 Pauline was under general anaesthesia for the termination, which involved suction evacuation of the uterus and extraction of the foetus using forceps.
-However, during the extraction she suffered a perforated bowel, caused by the use of forceps.
+However, during the extraction, she suffered a perforated bowel caused by the use of forceps.

-After over two weeks in hospital, Pauline spent six months recovering from her injuries and required two follow up surgeries over the next two years.
+After over two weeks in hospital, Pauline spent six months recovering from her injuries and required two follow-up surgeries over the next two years.

 As a result of these injuries and surgeries, Pauline struggles with a range of gastrointestinal issues and anxiety that have significantly impacted her quality of life and restricted her career progression.